PHPSocialNetwork/phpfastcache/docs/EVENTS.md

 If you try to while it's not allowed, you will get a `PhpfastcacheInvalidArgumentException` when trying to call `\Phpfastcache\Event\EventReferenceParameter::setParameterValue()`\
 Finally the class `\Phpfastcache\Event\EventReferenceParameter` is `invokable` and trying to do so will return you the parameter value.\

+:new: In V9, a method named `unbindAllEventCallbacks(): bool` has been added to `EventManagerInterface` to allow you to unbind/clear all event from an event instance.

 ## List of active events:
 ### ItemPool Events
 - onCacheGetItem(*Callable* **$callback**)